Welcome to Our Blog - Camino de Madrid

 After crossing the highway a second time we followed the muddy and slightly wet track through a treed corridor between fields.
 Just before we reached the outskirts of Navacerrada, we stopped to photograph and watch a flock of mixed birds.
 A retired Spanish couple who had been walking down the path behind us stopped to see what Sean was photographing, and then began animatedly talking about the little European Robin we were watching.
 When we caught up to them again a few blocks later they were searching the shrubs for signs of bird life!

-The suspicion that a fiesta is being held tonight was confirmed when we reached the far side of the town and began to climb more steeply.
-The road up the mountain was lined with a long procession of parked cars, and and a steady stream of well-dressed people was walking down the path beside the pavement.
+The suspicion that a fiesta was being held tonight was confirmed when we reached the far side of the town and began to climb more steeply.
+The road up the mountain was lined with a long procession of parked cars, and a steady stream of well-dressed people was walking down the path beside the pavement.
 Couples, teenagers, and families spanning 3-4 generations were making their way down to the town.
-We felt like fish swimming up stream!
+We felt like fish swimming upstream!

 We also passed many of the other hostels and hotels we contacted to ask about accommodations.
 When we decided to change our plans at the last minute and head to Spain a month early, we didn't fully realize we were beginning during Holy Week.
 This is a huge celebration across Spain, and since we are in a region offering several national parks, cycling and hiking trails, rock climbing, lakes, stunning mountain scenery, and many holiday villas and hotels, almost everything in this area was booked solid this weekend.
 All the places we passed along the winding mountain road were indeed full!